The New York Researcher

 - "How to" articles on New York genealogical research, both statewide and for particular counties or cities, religious or ethnic groups, or time periods.

 - Lists of accounts of New York families "hidden" in multi-family works, manuscript collections, and periodicals.

 - Articles on New York families published in other periodicals, past and present

 Submitting Material to The New York Researcher

-If you have a story idea for The New York Researcher, or would like to write an article, note, or book review, or have a book to submit for a book review in The New York Researcher, please contact the editor.
+If you have a story idea for The New York Researcher, or would like to write an article, note, or book review, or have a book to submit for a book review in The New York Researcher, please see the article guidelines, then contact the editor.